christopher-siewert/christopher-siewert.github.io/_posts/2020-05-27-triangular-arbitrage.md

 First, understand the system.
 Then you will be able to beat your rival.

 An exchange receives an order and updates its order book.
-They send me this information.
-About 100ms later we get it through the internet.
+They send us this information through the internet and about 100ms later we get it.
 Our program does its calculations in 2ms and sends orders to the exchange.
 400ms later the exchange gets the orders.
 So the big time sink here is network latency.
 Optimizing the speed of the program isn't the highest value activity.
 Working hard to shave 0.5ms off your calculation time doesn't have a huge impact when your orders take anywhere from 400ms to 800ms to get there.

 The first thing I did was to run my bot on a server instead of my home computer.
 That got my ping down quite a bit.
 I tried a few different hosts to see which one would have the lowest ping.
 The problem is that exchanges use Cloudflare, a CDN.
 You might get sent to one of many different servers as your initial contact point—you're trying to hit a moving target.
 I just used trial and error to find a server with low latency.

 But then I realized that it takes a long time for the exchange to process an order.
 Sometimes up to a second.
 So if you trade USD for BTC, wait for the BTC, then trade that, it's already been 2 seconds and your profits are gone.
 I was left with the bitter taste of my rival's dust on many occasions.
-Losing money was a terrible reward for sinking months of my free time into this endeavor.
+Losing money was a terrible reward for sinking months of my free time into this endeavour.

-I really thought about giving up at this point.
+I seriously considered giving up at this point.
 I didn't understand how my rival could be making trades so fast.
 Especially on the sequences of 7 trades!
 That would take like 3 seconds to get all the trades through and end up with more USD than I started with.

 But I had a breakthrough.
 The only way to go fast enough is to hold **all currencies**, waiting in reserve, and then make all the trades simultaneously.
 This makes a huge difference in speed and is a necessity unless the arbitrage opportunities are sitting there for seconds.
 So I decided to plunge in headfirst and distributed my money between several currencies.
 I only used a few to start because I didn't have enough capital to fund hundreds of different currencies.